razvantomegea/movin-contracts/Whitepaper.md

 ## Core Components

-### 1. Token System
+### 1. Token System (MovinTokenV2)

 - Built on ERC20 standard
 - Implements pausable functionality for emergency situations
-- Has a maximum supply limit
+- Has a maximum supply limit (1 trillion)
 - Supports minting and burning operations
-- Token ownership is managed by the MOVINEarnV2 contract
+- Token ownership is managed by the MOVINEarnV2 contract (or initial deployer)
+- **V2 Feature**: Token locking mechanism allowing users to lock their own tokens for a specified duration.

 ### 2. Staking System